MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 ### Error on a non-dependent static_assert

-In Visual Studio 2022 version 17.1 and later, If the expression associated with a `static_assert` is not dependent, the compiler evaluates the expression as soon as it's parsed.
+In Visual Studio 2022 version 17.1 and later, if the expression associated with a `static_assert` is not dependent, the compiler evaluates the expression as soon as it's parsed.
 If the expression evaluates to `false`, the compiler emits an error.
 Previously, if the `static_assert` was within the body of a function template (or within the body of a member function of a class template), the compiler wouldn't perform this analysis.

 This change is a source breaking change.
 It applies in any mode that implies **`/Zc:permissive-`** or **`/Zc:static_assert`**.
 This change in behavior can be disabled by using the **`/Zc:static_assert-`** compiler option.